amsterdampolicyhackathon/amsterdampolicyhackathon.github.io/content/events/2025/index.md

   country: United States

 summary: Amsterdam Policy Hackathon 2025
-abstract: The first edition of the Amsterdam Policy Hackathon!
-For more information, refer to the <a href="/faq">FAQ section</a>.
+abstract: 'The first edition of the Amsterdam Policy Hackathon!
+For more information, refer to the <a href="/faq">FAQ section</a>.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.